cjneely10/EukMetaSanity/INSTALLATION.md

 gunzip Dfam.h5.gz
 ```

-The `download-data.py` script is provided to download all required base data.
+The `download-data.py` script is provided to download all other required base data.
 Run the script to download the
 required databases:

 ```